 The student must fill out a Minor/Area of Special Interest Declaration (available in the Registrar's Office) and obtain approval signatures from the student's Mines advisor, from the Head or Director of the student's major department or division, and from the Humanities, Arts, & Social Sciences Faculty Undergraduate Advisor.
-Students should consult the listed advisors for the specific requirements of each minor.
+Students should consult the listed Program Directors for the specific requirements of each minor.

-The minors or ASI's available and their advisors are:
+The available minors or ASI's are listed below and the Program Directors are: